Blog

 What are niche communities?

-Niche communities are social spaces based around a particular interest, profession, or topic.
-These groups are filled with people who are passionate about the subject at the heart of the community.
+Niche communities are social spaces based around a particular niche interests, profession, or topic.
+These groups are filled with people passionate about the subject at the heart of the space.

-They often have a small member base—although there are certainly examples of niche communities with a large number of members.
-Sites like Github, Instructables, and Goodreads are all large sites that could be classed as niche communities due to them being based on a specific interest.
+They often have a small member base—although there are certainly examples of niche communities with many community members.
+Sites like GitHub, Instructables and Goodreads are all large communities that could be classified as niche communities due to their being based on a specific common interest.

-But what niche communities lack in size, they make up for by being home to valuable conversations and an engaged audience.
+What niche communities lack in size, they make up for by being home to valuable conversations, active participation, profound discussions, authentic connections and an engaged audience.

 Niche communities can start around any topic, from hobbies to professions and everything in between.

-CoachHub: A Community of Practice for coaches across the globe to connect and help each other improve their craft.
+• CoachHub.
+A Community of Practice (CoP) for coaches across the globe to connect and help each other improve their craft.

-Quality Tribe by Klaus - SaaS company, Klaus, is building a community for CX (customer experience) quality professionals.
+• Quality Tribe by Klaus.
+A SaaS company, Klaus, building a community for CX (customer experience) quality professionals.

-Niche communities are taking over the space that was originally filled by social networks.
+Niche communities are taking over the space that was originally filled with social networks.

-While these sites were—and in many cases still are—the go-to platform for communicating online, they have several big failings.
+While these sites were—and in many cases still are—the go-to platforms for communicating online, they have several big failings.

-The biggest platforms are Facebook, Instagram, Twitter, LinkedIn, TikTok, and Snapchat.
-These sites have anywhere from hundreds of millions to billions of users.
+The biggest platforms, like Facebook, Instagram, X (formerly Twitter), LinkedIn, TikTok and Snapchat, have hundreds of millions to billions of users.

-While this makes them useful for building a large volume of connections, it is harder to find a like-minded group of people.
-Instead, users are more likely to get lost in an avalanche of videos, ads, and suggested content.
+While this makes them useful for building a large volume of connections, it is harder to find a like-minded group of people who share similar interests and crave mutual support.
+Instead, users are more likely to get lost in an avalanche of videos, ads and suggested content.

-People also struggle to find valuable conversations on social networks.
+People also struggle to find valuable conversations on social networks due to all the digital noise.

-Studies show that people who are members of both online communities and social sites report being more likely to have meaningful conversations in the former.
-They are also more likely to feel appreciated and respected in online communities.
+Studies show that people who are members of both online communities (even private ones) and social sites report being more likely to have meaningful conversations in online communities.
+They are also more likely to feel appreciated due to a positive atmosphere and respect commonly found in online communities.

 What about groups?

-Facebook tried to solve this problem with its Groups feature.
-In theory, these spaces should be an easy way to connect with people.
+Facebook tried to dabble into niche communities with its Groups feature.
+In theory, these spaces should have been easy to connect with people.

 For starters, groups don't offer the community-building functionality of dedicated platforms.
 It is harder to create groups designed for specific use cases.